h0x91b/ESB-node-driver/README.md

 	npm install esb-node-driver

-Place into /etc/hosts a ip for domain `esb-redis`
+You will need a redis server, place his ip into /etc/hosts as domain `esb-redis`.

 Usage
 ===